 Preventing Breast Sagging is commonly asked by our patients at Centre for Surgery.
 While it is not possible to completely prevent breast sagging, some measures can be taken to reduce the likelihood and severity of breast ptosis.

-- Wear a Properly Fitted Bra – Wearing a properly fitted bra can provide support for the breasts, reducing the amount of strain on the skin and tissues.
+Wearing a properly fitted bra can support the breasts, reducing the strain on the skin and tissues.
 This can help to prevent sagging, as well as improve comfort and reduce the risk of back pain.
 It is important to have your bra size measured regularly, as it can change over time.

 Is surgery for breast ptosis available on the NHS?